 An underlying issue in the Intergraph environment was the potential for significant subscription expansion.
 Further, the use of Virtual Network Peering (vNet Peering) is non-transitive, so the administration and coordination of traffic increases significantly as more networks are added.
 Finally, based upon tooling choices and the desire to facilitate large-scale deployments, network limitations such as maximum number of addresses in a Virtual Network needed be considered.

-The existing network connection was a single Virtual Private Network (VPN) node from the Intergraph headquarters in Huntsville, AL. This connection was to a single transit vNet within the South-Central US Region, which was experiencing resource constraints.
+The existing network connection was a single site-to-site Virtual Private Network (VPN) node from the Intergraph headquarters in Huntsville, AL. This connection was to a single transit vNet within the South-Central US Region, which was experiencing resource constraints.
 Intergraph needed to ensure that teams had connectivity to at least two additional Azure regions to maximize availability, with an ability to fallback to VPNs in the event of an ExpressRoute failure.
 While the primary purpose of this network was to support non-production workloads, the pattern needed to be repeatable to enable the corresponding regional pairs to be brought online in a similar manner.

 While the Huntsville headquarters was the primary focus, Intergraph wanted to ensure that the approaches utilized could be repeated for multiple other facilities around the globe.
 To that end, the process had to be executed using infrastructure-as-code techniques to ensure that deployments were repeatable and could be managed in the future as code.
 Appropriate permissions needed to be applied to the deployed environment to ensure that only specific staff could modify the deployed network infrastructure resources.